 The general access to leisure activities has brought a move away from the traditional western work ethic.
-This is not to say that many people do not still derive rich satisfaction from working; happy are those whose work is a pleasure.
-But for others, leisure has eclipsed work as the area of their lives which they find most fulfilling and which defines their identity.
 As Fortune magazine recently noted, "Unlike their workaholic fathers, many of today's managers are not willing to give up personal interests for more work.
 They want to spend their time in stimulating outside pursuits that let them discover and extend themselves."